-The payment you receive as the beneficiary of a decedent's Thrift Savings Plan (TSP) account is fully taxable.
+The payment you receive as the beneficiary of a decedent's Thrift Savings Plan (TSP) account is fully taxable except for the portion that is from Roth contributions and its earnings if certain conditions are met.
+See Roth TSP balance, earlier.
 However, if you are the decedent's surviving spouse (or someone other than the employee's spouse making a transfer described under Rollovers by nonspouse beneficiary in Part II under Rollover Rules), you generally can roll over the payment tax free.
-If you do not choose a direct rollover of the decedent's TSP account, mandatory 20% income tax withholding will apply.
+If you do not choose a direct rollover of the decedent's TSP account, mandatory 20% income tax withholding will apply unless it is from Roth contributions.
+See Roth TSP balance, earlier.
 For more information, see Rollover Rules in Part II.
 If you are neither the surviving spouse nor someone other than the employee's spouse making a transfer described above, the payment is not eligible for rollover treatment.
 The TSP will withhold 10% of the payment for federal income tax, unless you gave the TSP a Form W-4P to choose not to have tax withheld.